iamoptimusdad11-jpg/johnson-reduction-theory/README.md

 Ideas, feedback, and collaborative exploration are welcome.
 The project is open to interpretation and innovation.

 ---

-## 📜 License
-You may add a license here later if you want the project to be open-source.
  How “Johnson Reduction Theory” Works With Your Formula

 Your formula: